Zacch Pickens

-Zaccheaus L. Pickens (born March 6, 2000) is an American football defensive tackle for the South Carolina Gamecocks.
+Zaccheaus L. Pickens (born March 6, 2000) is an American professional football defensive tackle for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the South Carolina Gamecocks.

-High school career
+Early life

-Pickens attended T. L. Hanna High School in Anderson, South Carolina.
-As a senior in 2018, he was named the Gatorade Football Player of the Year for South Carolina after recording 87 tackles, six sacks and one interception which he returned for a touchdown.
+Pickens was born on March 6, 2000, in Anderson, South Carolina.
+He attended T. L. Hanna High School, where he was named South Carolina's Gatorade Football Player of the Year as a senior in 2018 after recording 87 tackles, six sacks, and a interception which he returned for a touchdown.
 A five-star recruit, Pickens was selected to play in the 2019 Under Armour All-American Game.
 He committed to the University of South Carolina to play college football.

 College career

 As a true freshman at South Carolina in 2019, Pickens played in all 12 games and had 16 tackles.
 As a sophomore in 2020, he started seven of 10 games, recording 35 tackles and one sack.
 As a junior in 2021, he started all 13 games, finishing with 38 tackles and four sacks.
 Pickens returned to South Carolina for his senior season in 2022.